rabbitgrowth/plover-tapey-tape/README.md

 You can review the file afterwards or use a tool like `tail -f` to get a real-time feed.

+## Activation

+After you’ve installed this plugin, you have to enable it manually by opening the main Plover window, going to Configure → Plugins, and checking the box next to `plover-tapey-tape`.

 ## Configuration

-To configure this plugin, create a JSON file named `tapey_tape.json` in Plover’s configuration directory (see above).
+If you want to customize the way the paper tape is displayed, you can configure this plugin by creating a JSON file named `tapey_tape.json` in Plover’s configuration directory (see above).
 The available options
 are: